opryshok/emailverificationaddon/site/content/help/_index.md

 #### If i don’t want to use quota I own, will I be refunded a partial amount?

 No. You will still have access to an amount of quota you own.
-Increase Quota fees are not refundable.
+Fees are not refundable.

 #### How to contact you?